 Over 300 invertebrate fauna have been recorded in Bold Park, including 47 ant species and 11 butterfly species.

-Since the Botanic Gardens and Parks Authority began management of Bold Park in 1998, fungi surveys have led to the identification of 479 distinct species of macrofungi (including species not yet formally named).
+Since the Botanic Gardens and Parks Authority began management of Bold Park in 1998, fungi surveys have led to the identification of 479 presumed species of macrofungi (including species not yet formally named).
 More new species are likely to be recorded in future years, with a high proportion of previously undocumented fungi being recorded each year.
 Almost all of the species are considered to be indigenous to the area.

 Reports providing detailed information on recent fungi forays, conducted in the bushland by local expert Neale Bougher, are available upon request.